 |Belize||Dominica||New Zealand||Trinidad and Tobago||Zimbabwe|

-OR if you have completed a minimum three year online/distance university degree program with English as the language of instruction in one of the countries listed above, a combination of your degree or official transcript or Canadian equivalency report and an ELP test report indicating the scores required for listening and speaking skills, as shown in the table below, is your proof of ELP.
+OR if you have completed a minimum three year online/distance university degree program with English as the language of instruction in one of the countries listed above, a combination of your degree or official transcript or Canadian equivalency report and an ELP test report indicating the scores required for speaking and writing skills, as shown in the table below, is your proof of ELP.

 OR if you have not completed a minimum three year university degree program in one of the countries listed above, you should take an ELP test and meet the required scores as specified in the table below.
 Please note that TESL Ontario accepts a combination of two test reports (for the same ELP test taken twice or for two different ELP tests) indicating that all required scores have been met.
 Also, TESL Ontario accepts ELP test reports up to 5 years after the test date.
 Test reports older than 5 years are considered on a case-by-case basis.

 |Recognized ELP Tests||Required Scores|